 Learn more about and join any of our clubs and organizations on Blackboard!
-Go to mymcc.monroecc.edu to login and check out the My Community Area in Blackboard!
+Go to my.monroecc.edu to login and check out the Students tab!

 MCC offers over 60 chartered clubs and organizations for students to experience.
 Academic, cultural, recreational, religious, special interest and professional/honor societies give the opportunity to explore your interests, meet people, and develop valuable leadership and organizational skills while you have some fun along the way!
 If you don't find something to fit your interests, you can always start a new club!
 Find other students who share your interests, then make an appointment with the Office of Student Life and Leadership Development(3-126).
 If you need any assistance please e-mail: email@example.com.